knmueller/golf-scoring/README.md

 #### TODO
-- authentication / signup page
+X - authentication / signup page <br>
-- editing player scores allowed only for the player who is logged in
+X - editing player scores allowed only for the player who is logged in <br>
+- reset password by email? (need a mail server)
-- issues with multiple open pages trying to submit?
+- issues with multiple open pages trying to submit scores?